History of Lancaster (Forton) services

 Rank Organisation, 1963

-Above the toilets was the transport café, which only had Autosnacks machines, where staff loaded hot meals into the back and customers paid to release them.
+The southbound amenity building had a Quick Snacks machine by the steps down to the toilets.
+There were stairs on each side leading to the transport café, which only had Autosnacks machines, where staff loaded hot meals into the back and customers paid to release them.
 These were the motorway network's first catering vending machines, and they claimed to be three times faster than being served by staff, as well as allowing staff numbers to be reduced by half.
 The Ministry of Transport were won round by the idea, but Rank weren't so impressed - they removed the machines due to low demand.
+To the right was a third staircase, which led to an uncovered walkway to the bridge - it may have been there for emergencies.

 Fuel was available from the brands Cleveland, National, Shell and Esso.
 They were sold under a zig-zag shaped, metal canopy.